-Incorporate strength training moves into your jogging workout.
 The disadvantage of jogging in place is that it doesn't offer the same resistance and muscle-building benefits that you would receive if you were jogging outside or on a treadmill with an incline.
-Make up for this by doing body weight moves like squats, lunges and pushups in the middle of your workout.
+Make up for this by doing body weight moves like squats, lunges and pushups throughout your jogging workout.

 Create a schedule for exercising and stick to it.
 The more often you do your jogging in place routine, the more calories you'll burn and the more weight you'll lose.
-The American Heart Association recommends getting at least 150 minutes of moderate exercise or 75 minutes of vigorous exercise per week to maintain your weight — you should do more if you want to lose weight.
+The Physical Activity Guidelines for Americans recommends getting at least 150 to 300 minutes of moderate cardio exercise weekly to maintain your weight; or 75 to 150 minutes of vigorous exercise per week if you want to lose weight.
 You can combine jogging in place with other types of activities.